Understanding SelfDecode PGx Reports: Medication Check vs. DNAmind

 • Never make medication changes without consulting your doctor

-Bottom Line
+Bottom line

-Both reports analyze how your DNA interacts with medications, but they are not interchangeable.
+Both reports analyze how your DNA interacts with medications, but they are not interchangeable:

-• DNAmind PGx = exploratory, mental-health-focused, hypothesis-driven
+• DNAmind PGx Report — exploratory, mental-health-focused, hypothesis-driven

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.